sensu/sensu-docs/content/sensu-go/5.16/guides/securing-sensu.md

 echo '{"CN":"'$NAME'","hosts":[""],"key":{"algo":"rsa","size":2048}}' | cfssl gencert -config=ca-config.json -ca=ca.pem -ca-key=ca-key.pem -hostname="$ADDRESS" -profile=peer - | cfssljson -bare $NAME
 {{< /highlight >}}

-We will also create generate a *client* certificate that can be used by clients to connect to the etcd client URL.
-This time, we don't need to specify an address, only a **Common Name (CN)** (here, `client`).
-The files `client-key.pem`, `client.csr`, and `client.pem` will be created.
+You will also create generate a *client* certificate that can be used by clients to connect to the etcd client URL.
+This time, you don't need to specify an address, only a CN (here, `client`).
+The files `client-key.pem`, `client.csr`, and `client.pem` will be created:

 {{< highlight shell >}}
 export NAME=client
 echo '{"CN":"'$NAME'","hosts":[""],"key":{"algo":"rsa","size":2048}}' | cfssl gencert -config=ca-config.json -ca=ca.pem -ca-key=ca-key.pem -hostname="" -profile=client - | cfssljson -bare $NAME
 {{< /highlight >}}

-If you have  Sensu license, you can also generate a certificate for agent TLS authentication.
+If you have a Sensu license, you can also generate a certificate for agent TLS authentication:

 {{< highlight shell >}}
 export NAME=agent-1
 echo '{"CN":"'$NAME'","hosts":[""],"key":{"algo":"rsa","size":2048}}' | cfssl gencert -config=ca-config.json -ca=ca.pem -ca-key=ca-key.pem -hostname="" -profile=client - | cfssljson -bare $NAME
 {{< /highlight >}}

-See [etcd's guide to generating self-signed certificates][6] for detailed instructions on securing etcd.
+See [etcd's guide to generating self-signed certificates][6] for detailed instructions for securing etcd.

 When you're finished, the following files should be created.
-The `*.csr` files will not be used in this guide.
+The `*.csr` files are not used in this guide:

 {{< highlight shell >}}
 agent-1-key.pem
 agent-1.csr